720 W 71st Street S Tulsa, OK 74132

 • Offer Helpful Recommendations: Your doctor can also provide a few suggestions that will help you reduce your skin cancer risk, including wearing protective clothing and hats and using a sunscreen every day.
 It's also important to conduct your own skin cancer screening every month.
 If you notice any changes in your skin, call your skin cancer doctor right away.

-Do you need to see a skin cancer doctor?
-Schedule an appointment with Dr. Alison Fischer or Dr. Robert Fischer at the Muskogee or Tulsa, OK, office of Southside Dermatology and Skin Cancer Center.
+Do you need to see a skin cancer surgery doctor or dermatology specialist?
+Schedule an appointment with Southside Dermatology and Skin Cancer Surgery Center.
 Call (918) 760-0700 for the Tulsa office or (918) 840-5276 for the Muskogee office.

 Tulsa Location